jamietre/CsQuery/README.md

 ### Roadmap

 As of 6/12/2012, the project is feature-complete.
 All CSS3 selectors that don't depend on browser state have been implemented, and all jQuery DOM selection/manipulation methods have been implemented.
+See  [shortcomings](https://github.com/jamietre/CsQuery#shortcomings) for the specific exceptions.

-The priorities for the future are:
+The priorities for the future are, in this order:

 * Writing documentation; and establishing a web site for the project.
+* Implement style sheet parser and API, which will allow complete programmatic access to styles (beyond those on the `style` attribute) and access to computed styles
+* Flesh out the DOM model (properties/methods of specific element types) according to HTML5 specs.
+(You can always access any attribute you want just as an attribute with a string value.
+This has to do with the actual implementation of specific DOM element interfaces, as you would access element properties in a browser DOM).
+* Enhance HTML5 compliance of the parser
 * Implement CSS4 selectors
-* Flesh out the DOM model according to HTML5 specs
-* Enhance HTML5 compliance of the parser

 If you are interested in this project and want to contribute anything, let me know or just make a pull request!